 If you are learning a new language, especially if you are learning English, you deserve a pat on the back for all of your work.
 Unlike children who soak up languages like sponges, it is much more challenging as an adult to learn another language.

 So congratulate yourself on stepping out of your comfort zone and trying something new.
-Learning a new language may seem minor to you, but it opens up a whole new part of the world with all the people there included.
+Learning a new language may seem minor to you, but it opens up a whole new part of the world.

 It’s going to take work – a lot of work – and there are going to be days where you are just too tired.
 But that should not stop you.
 Think of the joy you can bring to someone’s day simply by being able to communicate with them.